Download the full PDF for Washington

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Washington rose to 62.1 percent in September from 62 percent in the prior month.
+The labor force participation rate in Washington fell to 62.5 percent in March from 62.6 percent in the prior month.